 For graduates of Champaign Central High School who have played baseball for Champaign Central High School and who have committed themselves to the pursuance of outstanding citizenship, human relations, and a competitive desire as exemplified by Charlie Due.
 (Selection coordinated through CCHS)

-For area students who have participated in theater in their schools and communities.
+This scholarship was established by friends in honor of Kathy Murphy for area students who have participated in theater in their schools and communities.
 Students will not be required to study theater in college or graduate school to be considered.
-Questions can be directed to Scholarship@kathymurphy.org.

-For graduates of local public high schools who have committed themselves to furthering their general education or specific training in any area.
+This scholarship was established in his honor by his daughter.
+For Central or Centennial High School graduates who have committed themselves to furthering their general education or specific training in any area.